LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 # Data-Science-Assignments
 Repository for the Data Science learning track to host assignments.

-Find powerpoints and helpful resources [here.](https://1drv.ms/u/s!AslM4j-peps4jSoXGzGpBKU5ShMY?e=RhOuft)
+Find powerpoints and helpful resources in the course_material folder of this repo!
+You'll need to clone the repo to see most of them.

 <br>Find a great quick python reference here: https://www.w3schools.com/python/

 ### Homework tips